HewlettPackard/foedus_code/foedus-core/README.markdown

 * We support only 64-bits CPUs.
 More specifically, x86_64 and ARMv8.
 * We assume Linux/Unix so far.
 No MacOS, Windows, nor Solaris.
+* We assume fsync(2) penetrates all the way through the device. [^1]
 * We require reasonably modern C++ compilers.
 * We depend on CMake.

+[^1]: If this is not the case, check your write-cache settings in the filesystem and device driver.
+Unfortunately, even if users configure it right, some storage device sacrifices durability for the sake of performance.
+So is some file system.
+For those environments, we cannot guarantee ACID.

 Compilation
 --------